Should I use mouthwash?

 When and how often you should use mouthwash is influenced by individual needs.
 Your local dental professional can help you uncover your specific needs.
 Some mouthwashes can be specially made for use after dental surgery, while some are meant to be used in addition to brushing.

-By choosing one with fluoride, and not rinse with water after brushing, you can prolong the protection from brushing.
+By choosing one with fluoride, and not rinsing with water after brushing, you can prolong the protection from brushing.
 This is often recommended to people that struggle with cavities, have a dry mouth, or in places where the fluoride levels in the tap water are low.
 If you struggle with bad breath a mouth wash with zinc can be a good alternative.
 Your local pharmacy can also help with determining what mouthwash you should use.

 Remember that a mouth wash alone rarely can resolve the cause of a problem.
 If you have symptoms like bad breath or other dental issues, talk with your local dentist or dental professional to uncover the cause.